steffenlongva/steffenlongva/README.md

 - 👋 Hi, I’m @steffenlongva
 - 👀 I’m interested in gaming 🎮, tech 💻, music 🎶 and synthesizers 🎹⌨️
-- 🌱 I’m currently learning stuff
-- 📫 How to reach me @stefftastiq

 <!---
 steffenlongva/steffenlongva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.